 Step 2: Configure the Logic

 Work with your team to define the rules.
 When should messages go out?
-For most UK clinics, a reminder 24 to 48 hours in advance is standard.
+For most US clinics, a reminder 24 to 48 hours in advance is standard.
 You should also decide on the content.
 An effective message includes the patient's name, the provider, the time, and a clear call to action, such as a link to confirm or reschedule.
+Confirm that your message templates do not include unnecessary PHI, which reduces HIPAA exposure while still giving patients the information they need.

 Step 3: Train Your Staff